Advertiser Disclosure

 Details of Alaska’s Acquisition of Hawaiian Airlines

-This acquisition has been rumored for quite some time as Hawaiian’s financial position in recent years has become precarious, especially after the COVID-19 pandemic.
+This acquisition has been rumored for quite some time as Hawaiian’s financial position in recent years became precarious, especially after the COVID-19 pandemic.
 Alaska Airlines will be purchasing Hawaiian Airlines for $18 per share, for a transaction value of approximately $1.9 billion.
+We first reported on this in 2023.

 First and foremost, both brands will remain separate as they provide uniquely different price points and products but will be headquartered in Seattle under the leadership of Alaska Airlines CEO Ben Minicucci.
 While the airlines will remain separate, there will be a transition to a single loyalty program.